Lemons, Lavender, & Laundry

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-• Spray Bottle filled with Water
+• Spray Bottle– Filled with water

-• Scour Pad– I would advise a non-scratch scour pad, however, my stove was so awful, I decided to use a regular one.
+• Scour Pad– I would advise using a non-scratch scour pad, however, my stove was so awful, I decided to use a regular one.
 Please know that using a regular scour pad increases the risk of scratching.

 Applying baking soda to glass stove top for cleaning